KonstantinaStrantzali/QuizNight-Game/README.md

 <sub>*Created using* [Am I Responsive](http://ami.responsivedesign.is/)</sub>
 <br>

-The Quiz Night Game is a fun quiz game.
-The game objective is to answer in 10 question before the time runs out.
+Quiz Night Game is a fun quiz game, the goal of which is to answer correctly as many questions as possible before time runs out.
 This game is a great brain training tool, which can help the user to improve or test their general knowledge and get better at trivia while having fun.

 The Quiz Night Game website consists of three webpages and one modal created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), the library [Bootstrap](https://getbootstrap.com/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript),